taufiqqq/taufiqqq/README.md

 # About Me:
-I am a 4th Year Bachelor of Computer Science (Software Engineering) student at Universiti Teknologi Malaysia.
+4th Year Bachelor of Computer Science (Software Engineering) student at Universiti Teknologi Malaysia.
+I have some knowledge in mobile app, web, vr game dev, SDLC and fintech industry (doing internship rn).
 HMU if you want to collaborate on any project or hackathon!

 ## Socials:
 Feel free to contact me on these social medias!<br>